12 Best Places to Sell Coins Online

 1. APMEX

 The process starts by calling APMEX to describe what you want to sell.
-If necessary, the team will help you identify the products.
+If necessary, the team will assist you in identifying the products.
 You can also submit a form online with the details about your coins.

-Once the team understands your coins, they will quote you a price you can lock in over the phone.
-Also, you need to have at least $1,000 in coins to sell.
+Once the team understands your coins, they will provide you with a quote that you can lock in over the phone.
+Additionally, you must have at least $1,000 in coins to sell.

 Coinappraiser.com offers a free coin value guide with the option to sell your coins to them.
 The site’s goal seems to be to help you determine the value of your coins.
 You can even work with a coin expert to figure out the details.

-They offer information and pricing for specific coin types such as silver dimes, quarters and half dollars, mint sets, silver dollars and more.
+They offer information and pricing for specific coin types, such as silver dimes, quarters, and half dollars, as well as mint sets, silver dollars, and more.

-Coin World offers a marketplace for buyers and sellers of coins to meet in a single spot.
+Coin World offers a marketplace for coin buyers and sellers to meet in a single spot.
 It has built a good reputation that both buyers and sellers trust.

 You can create a listing as a seller by describing your coin, adding pictures, and paying a listing fee.
 The listing fee is 2.50% of the list price for private listing ads, with a minimum charge of $5 and a maximum charge of $299.